ignc-research/arena-noise-modules/README.md

-# Arena-Rosnav
+# Arena-Noise Modules
+This repository contains noise modules for the arena-rosnav 2D simulation environment.

-A flexible, high-performance 2D simulator with configurable agents, multiple sensors, and benchmark scenarios for testing robotic navigation.
+Arena-Rosnav is a flexible, high-performance 2D simulator with configurable agents, multiple sensors, and benchmark scenarios for testing robotic navigation.

 Arena-Rosnav uses Flatland as the core simulator and is a modular high-level library for end-to-end experiments in embodied AI -- defining embodied AI tasks (e.g. navigation, obstacle avoidance, behavior cloning), training agents (via imitation or reinforcement learning, or no learning at all using conventional approaches like DWA, TEB or MPC), and benchmarking their performance on the defined tasks using standard metrics.